-Schools who choose to use EExBA will be invoiced for the Registration Fee of £85.00 (exc.VAT) in June 2015, as this is when the mandatory training will commence.
-This must be paid before the end of the Summer Term.
+Schools who choose to use EExBA will be invoiced when registration has been completed.
+The Registration Fee of £85.00 (exc.
+VAT) and the assessment fee per child of £3.10 (exc.
+VAT) must be paid before the end of the Summer Term.